moveit/moveit_tutorials/index.rst

 MoveIt!
 Tutorials
 =================

-These tutorials will run you through how to use MoveIt! with your robot.
-It is assumed that you have already configured MoveIt! for your robot - check the `list of robots running MoveIt! <http://moveit.ros.org/robots/>`_ to see whether MoveIt! is already available for your robot.
-Otherwise, skip to the tutorial on Setting up MoveIt! for your robot.
-If you just want to test MoveIt!, use the Panda as your quick-start robot.
+These tutorials will step you through using MoveIt! with your robot.
+It is assumed the robot you are working with has already been configured to work with MoveIt! - check the `list of robots running MoveIt! <http://moveit.ros.org/robots/>`_ to see whether MoveIt! is already available for your robot.
+Otherwise, skip to the `Integration with a New Robot<#integration-with-a-new-robot>`_ tutorials, below.
+If you just want to quickly try MoveIt!, use the default Panda robot as your quick-start demo.

 .. note:: All tutorials referencing the Panda have only been tested with ROS Kinetic.
-For earlier versions of ROS (eg. indigo) See `the ROS Indigo tutorials with the PR2 here <http://docs.ros.org/indigo/api/moveit_tutorials/html/doc/ikfast_tutorial.html>`_
+For earlier versions of ROS (eg. Indigo) See `the ROS Indigo tutorials with the PR2 <http://docs.ros.org/indigo/api/moveit_tutorials/html/doc/ikfast_tutorial.html>`_

 To follow along with these tutorials you will need a **ROBOT_moveit_config** package.
 This tutorial will use the Panda robot from Franka Emika.
-To get a working **panda_movit_config** package you can install from source, create your own, or install from Debian.
-We will walk through each method in the following tutorial:
+To get a working **panda_moveit_config** package you can install from source, create your own, or install from Debian.
+We will walk through each method in the following Getting Started tutorial:

 Getting Started with MoveIt! and RViz